catalyzeio/engineering-blog/source/2017-04-25-Compliant-Cloud-2.4.0-Release-Notes.html.markdown

 # 2.4.0

 #### Configurable Health Checks
 This new feature can completely eliminate the probability of any downtime during a deployment.
-In short a health check can be any number of things, but most commonly it will be a simple http route on an api that responds with a status code of “200”.
+In short, a health check can be any number of things, but most commonly it will be a simple http route on an api that responds with a status code of “200”.
 We've written up a longer blog post for your perusal [here](TODO).
 To enable this feature customers may contact Datica support with their health checks.
 In the future we may allow customers to enable health checks for themselves.

 #### Resolved Issues & Service Improvements
 - Maintenance mode no longer shows up on service types that don't support that feature